aavek/Aeolus-Ocean/README.md

 <br>

-When ready, click on "Autonomous Vessel Control".
+When ready, click on "Autonomous Vessel Control".\
-Important Note: If the simulation hangs upon clicking this, disable "Generate Island Per Environment".
+**Important Note** : If the simulation hangs upon clicking this, disable "Generate Island Per Environment".
 This will be fixed soon.

 ### During the Simulation